RichardBradley/liquibase.github.com/_posts/2016-05-10-liquibase-for-release-managers.md

 Know the development status of every schema in the database

-More information on Datical DB can be found [here](http://www.datical.com/product-information/).
+More information on Datical can be found [here](https://www.datical.com/).